-Some services may be delivered by specialist support beyond the College provision e.g., Occupational Therapy (OT), Speech and Language Therapy (S<) or an Individual Learning Support Assistant (ILSA).
+Some services may be delivered by specialist support beyond the College provision e.g., Occupational Therapy (OT), Speech and Language Therapy (S<) or an ILSA.
 External services must be arranged and funded by parents.
-Should an ILSA or similar resource be required, a job description and suitable remuneration will be discussed with parents before proceeding.
 ILSAs will be line managed by the Head of Inclusion or SENCO and held to all BCD professional standards.
 The need for this resource will be reviewed termly.